 In this article, we are creating a keyboard shortcut to open the Mail app.

 Step 2: Once the app shortcut is on desktop, right-click on it, and then click Properties.

 Step 4: Press a key that you want to use to launch the app.
 As you can see in the above picture, Windows automatically prefixes Ctrl + Alt keys to the keyboard shortcut.
-For instance, if you press M key, Windows will automatically make it Ctrl + Alt + M.
+For instance, if you press the M key, Windows will automatically make it Ctrl + Alt + M.